Commands

 .ctxlayer/andconfig.yaml, adds/.ctxlayer/to.gitignoreif missing - If no valid active domain exists, prompts you to:

-- Fetch from git — clone an existing domain repo into
+- Fetch from git — clone an existing context-layer domain repo into

 ~/.agents/ctxlayer/domains/<domain>/ - Create from scratch — create a new domain directory and run